Nearage/NN/README.md

 # NN
-NN is a sample neural network built using JNN.
-Includes generated inputs and targets to test the model.
+NN is a demo neural network built using JNN.